- When it comes to reading, editing and creating PDF files, no software has a more resounding name that Adobe Acrobat.

 How can I fix Acrobat’s DDE server error?

 - Right-click the Start menu and select Run.

 - Enter appwiz.cpl in the text box and click OK.

 - Click the Yes button to confirm.

 - Restart Windows after uninstalling Adobe Acrobat.

-- Next, open the Adobe Acrobat page in a browser.
+- Next, download Adobe Acrobat from the official page

 Some third-party antivirus utilities might flag Adobe Acrobat when users try to merge PDFs.
 So, turning off antivirus software is another potential resolution for the DDE error.

 Users can usually select to temporarily disable antivirus software by right-clicking their system tray icons and selecting a disable, exit, pause, or turn off the option.

 If there isn’t a disable option on the software’s context menu, open the utility’s primary window and look for a turn off option on its settings tab.